Building Valuable Relationships using Social Media Part 1: Connecting with professionals and potential partners

 It is every marketer’s dream to be able to connect with users through social media and turn them into potential partners or customers.
 In the first of a two-part series, learn how to effectively build credible and durable partner/vendor relationships with your social media connections.
 Social media has made it easier for everyone to connect with one another.
 However, it is becoming increasingly difficult to gain attention and rise above the clutter of irrelevant content, also known as noise.
-Given that 69% of Americans use new media technology two or more times a week (source: 2010 Cone Consumer New Media Study), it is ever more important than ever to leverage social media as a communication channel to connect with your target audience on a deeper level.
+Given that 68% of American adults viewing media on their devices two or more times a day, it is ever more important than ever to leverage social media as a communication channel to connect with your target audience on a deeper level.
 Here are some tips:

 It is important to know who you are reaching out to.
 Start by taking some time to do a basic search on him or her.
 Find out their interests, their most recent social activity and the issues in which the seem active about.
 This in turn can help you create a unique approach for your service.
 Remember, the focus should always be on your customer, not your product.
 Once you begin your unique approach through their individualistic channel, start engaging them in conversations.
 This serves two purposes; Not only does it show your continued interest in engaging with the person, but this is also a chance for you to share your insights and convince the other person of your value.
 Be careful not to form it as a pitch, in which trained ears of business professionals have no trouble picking up.
 Social Media platforms rarely serve as conversion opportunities.
 Rather, they should be used to create industry-wide value and promote client success.
 Always do your research beforehand and be sure to generate valuable insights that the other person will appreciate.